JeschkeLab/DeerLab/docsrc/source/api/dipolarkernel.rst

     .. math:: \mathbf{K}\mathbf{P}  = \mathbf{D}

 Since the dipolar kernel is normalized by `\Delta r`, in order to obtain the correct time-domain signal via ``S=K*P``, the distance distribution must be properly normalized by `\Delta r` as well.
-By default, all distribution ``P`` returned by DeerAnalysis are already normalized.
+By default, all distribution ``P`` returned by DeerLab are already normalized.

 -----------------------------